asyks/contact-api/README.md

 I decided to go with a sqlite in-memory database, as it seemed to be an easy and reliable way to create a persistent (between app restarts) datastore that does not write to the filesystem.
-I stuck with a single model/table for Contact, and a super minimal number of fields: id, name, company, email, active, updated_by.
+I stuck with a single model/table for Contact, the fields are:

-The primary key is id, and email is the only required field.
-The active field stores a contact record's "delete" status, when deleted a contact is changed to active=False.
-The updated_by field stores a reference to the authenticated user's username, who made the last change to the record.
+  * id -  primary key
+  * active - bool, stores delete status, if True the record is hidden from views
+  * first_name - string
+  * last_name - string
+  * company - string
+  * email - string
+  * home_phone - integer
+  * mobile_phone - integer
+  * address - string
+  * address_2 - string
+  * updated_by - stores the username of the user who last changed the record